lilxyzw/VRCLightVolumes/README.md

 VRC Light Volumes by RED_SIM — GitHub: https://github.com/REDSIM/VRCLightVolumes/
 ```

-You're not required to include this prefabo or a message — it's entirely optional.
+You're not required to include this prefab or a message — it's entirely optional.
 But if you do, it helps spread the word and supports the growth of this asset in the VRChat community.

 ## Installation through VRChat Creator Companion
 1. Go to my VPM Listing web page: https://redsim.github.io/vpmlisting/